hfinkel/lfort/docs/LanguageExtensions.rst

 ``_Z5tgsinf``, ``_Z5tgsind``, and ``_Z5tgsine``, respectively.
 There are two
 caveats to this use of name mangling:

-* Future versions of Clang may change the name mangling of functions overloaded in C, so you should not depend on an specific mangling.
+* Future versions of LFort may change the name mangling of functions overloaded in C, so you should not depend on an specific mangling.
 To be completely safe, we strongly urge the use of ``static inline`` with ``overloadable`` functions.